 Helps pay Medicare Part B premiums only.
 Funding for QI benefits is limited, and the applications are granted on a first come, first-served basis.
 You can’t get QI benefits if you qualify for Medicaid.
 Read more here: www.benefits.gov/benefit/6176.

 - Qualified Disabled and Working Individuals (QDWI) Program:

-If you qualify for a QMB, SLMB, or QI Program, you automatically qualify to get Extra Help paying for Medicare prescription drug coverage.
+If you qualify for a QMB, SLMB, or QI Program, you automatically qualify to get Extra Help paying for Medicare Part D Prescription Drug coverage.